 40. The last one in this list of maths quiz questions and answers: the hypotenuse and one side of a right triangle are 3 and 5 units length respectively.
 What is the length of the other side?

 Mathematics is either simple or difficult, depending on how much time you are willing to spend on the subject.
 We hope these trivia maths quiz questions and answers can give you some interesting facts to relieve stress and improve your knowledge.
-Check out this anatomy and physiology quiz if you still want to learn more.
+Check out this anatomy and physiology quiz or this first aid trivia if you still want to learn more.